 7. Add Yogurt to your dog’s diet – A great digestion aid, it’d also get rid of unhealthy bacteria in your pet’s tummy, replacing it with good bacteria.

 Keep your dog free from external parasites during the summer.
-Groom regularly, bathe your pet with the Himalaya Erina range of pet care products – Coat cleanser, Coat Cleanser with Conditioner, Erina-EP Ectoparasiticidal Shampoo and Powder (for action against ticks, fleas, and lice).
+Groom regularly, bathe your pet with quality pet care products – and don’t forget shampoo and powder (for action against ticks, fleas, and lice).

 Try to opt for products which contain natural ingredients like Neem, Hibiscus, and Eucalyptus to maintain your pet’s skin health and hygiene.

 Over to you, let us know how you are helping your animal friends this summer?